-What are IVF success rates
+What are IVF success rates and how they are calculated?

 IVF success rates are usually calculated as a percentage of clinical pregnancies dividing the number of favorable results such as number clinical pregnancies by the number of procedures performed such as number of embryo transfers, according to the following formula: